HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - a Calendar entry could also work
       - this is active for transfering SymbolsH easilt.

+- minimize the interference of this most recent spate of Notes with the needed focus om OnTheList
+  - this can be done by re-positioning text Blocks and using bookmarks evvectively

 - https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/main/README.md#ivi-should-likely-be-a-separate-file
   - prettyfy this
     - consider promoting https://www.cos.io/